JoseM111/CS-210-Final-Journal-Assignment/README.md

 A repository for showing my work to employers

 * Summarize the project and what problem it was solving.
-I was task to create a banking app that would calculate the interest rate with an initial deposit and without an initial deposit.
+<br>I was task to create a banking app that would calculate the interest rate with an initial deposit and without an initial deposit.

 * What did you do particularly well?